suizokukan/katal/README.md

+                        options to display more informations about the process : in this case, the --infos will be executed before --select/--add (default: False) -m, --mute            no output to the console; no question asked on the console (default: False)
+  -n NEW, --new NEW     create a new target directory (default: None) --off                 don't write anything into the target directory or into
-                        options to display more informations about the process : in this case, the --infos will be executed before --select/--add (default: False) -s, --select          select files according to what is described in the configuration file without adding them to the target directory.
+                        the database, except into the current log file.
+Use this option to simulate an operation : you get the messages but no file is modified on disk, no directory is created. (default: False) -q, --quiet           no welcome/goodbye/informations about the parameters/ messages on console (default: False) --rmnotags            remove all files without a tag (default: False) --rmtags              remove all the tags of some file(s) in combination with the --to option. (default: False) -s, --select          select files according to what is described in the configuration file without adding them to the target directory.
 This option can't be used with the --add one.If you want more informations about the process, please use this option in combination with --infos .
                         (default: False)
+  --setstrtags SETSTRTAGS
+                        give the string tag to some file(s) in combination with the --to option.
+Overwrite the ancient string tag. (default: None) --targetpath TARGETPATH
+                        target path, usually '.' (default: .)
   -ti, --targetinfos    display informations about the target directory in
                         --quiet mode (default: False) -tk TARGETKILL, --targetkill TARGETKILL
-                        kill one file from the target directory.DO NOT GIVE A PATH, just the file's name, without the path to the target directory (default: None) -m, --mute            no output to the console; no question asked on the console (default: False)
+                        kill one file from the target directory.DO NOT GIVE A PATH, just the file's name, without the path to the target directory (default: None) --to TO               give the name of the file(s) concerned by --setstrtags. wildcards accepted; e.g. to select all .py files, use '*.py' .
-  -q, --quiet           no welcome/goodbye/informations about the parameters/
-                        messages on console (default: False) --rmnotags            remove all files without a tag (default: False) --rmtags              remove all the tags of some file(s) in combination with the --to option. (default: False) --setstrtags SETSTRTAGS
-                        give the string tag to some file(s) in combination with the --to option.
-Overwrite the ancient string tag. (default: None)
-  --to TO               give the name of the file(s) concerned by
-                        --setstrtags. wildcards accepted; e.g. to select all .py files, use '*.py' .
 Please DON'T ADD the path to